Sky-walker-01/BOCS_Projects/README.md

-# BOCS_Project_1.1
+# BOCS_Project
-In this we have created the chips of different types
+In this folder you'll find all the assignments of bocs in the first semester!